-Your shipper or airline should inform you on what kind of paperwork you’ll need to have in place.
-To ship a pet internationally often requires specific health certificates, pet passports, microchip IDs, and more.
+Your shipper or airline should inform you of what kind of paperwork you’ll need to have in place.
+Shipping pets internationally often requires specific health certificates, pet passports, microchip IDs, and more.
 These vary from country to country, so consult the transporter ahead of time and follow their instructions.
 Once you’ve gathered the requisite documents, make sure to keep them in a handy location.
 (You might be asked to provide them at several different points during the journey.)

 4. External logistics

 It’s the little things that can trip you up.
 You wouldn’t believe how many travelers forget to arrange pet transport between the airport and a pet’s new home!
 Scheduling can also be a nightmare, especially if you’re not familiar with international pet shipping procedures at your destination.
 For example, you might need reservations at pet boarding services at each stage of the journey.
 Don’t let yourself get caught out: plan ahead as thoroughly as you can.

 Figuring out how to ship a pet internationally can sometimes take a lot of time, especially during a COVID 19 pandemic.
 Rules and regulations change all the time, and it can feel like an effort to keep up.
 If your chosen airline has been affected by COVID 19, try to find out in time.
 If your destination country has changed its import requirements, maybe there’s still time to adjust your pet transport plans.
 It’s not always easy, keeping track of these changes, but it’s got to be done!